claymcleod/opendnn/README.txt

 For papers that influenced this library, please visit the 'Papers' folder.

-For my notes I've deemed important through this process, please visit the "Notes" folder.
+For my notes I've accumulated throughout this process, please visit the "Notes" folder.